-Students may petition the principal to receive an excused absence of up to ten (10) school days for extended travel.
-Notification of travel/vacation must be made at least three days prior to vacation.
+Notification of travel/vacation must be made at least five days prior to vacation.
 The parent must submit a permit for future absence prior to missing school and receive proper approval.
-Permit forms may be picked up from the junior high school office.
+Permit forms may be picked up from the intermediate school office.
+Vacation hours count towards total hourly attendance.

-The principal reserves the right to approve or reject extended travel requests upon reviewing the students' current attendance record.
+\ The principal reserves the right to approve or reject extended travel requests upon reviewing the students' current attendance and academic record.